-The possessive paradigms of (12a-d) thus fit exactly into the Class 2 glottalization paradigm.
-Because the words are attested in their uninflected forms as vowel-final, the addition of inflectional glottal stops in the 2sg. and 3sg. is more transparent here than it is for other Class 2 words where there is no direct evidence for the shapes of uninflected forms.
-For (12e), only the uninflected and 3sg. forms are given by Buck (2000: 400), and the word is not found in Tapia García (n.d.).; however, it is given to support (12d) as another example of a possessive glottal stop on a word with a laryngealized vowel.
+The possessive paradigms of (a-d) thus fit exactly into the Class 2 glottalization paradigm.
+Because the words are attested in their uninflected forms as vowel-final, the addition of inflectional glottal stops in the 2sG and 3sG is more transparent here than it is for other Class 2 words where there is no direct evidence for the shapes of uninflected forms.
+For (e), only the uninflected and 3sG forms are given by Buck (2000: 400), and the word is not found in Tapia García (n.d.).; however, it is given to support (d) as another example of a possessive glottal stop on a word with a laryngealized vowel.

 Another morphological construction where we have evidence for Class 2 paradigms built on vowel-final underlying forms is found in property concept predication.
-The word in (13a) appears to have a nominal abstract meaning in uninflected form, but requires person inflection to be predicated of an argument.
+This is shown in Table 6.
+The word in (a) appears to have a nominal abstract meaning in uninflected form, but requires person inflection to be predicated of an argument.